Lhx94As/Awesome-Spoken-Language-Identification/README.md

 6. [ESPNet](https://github.com/espnet)
 ## Papers:
 Apart from these LID papers, other papers about ASR, Speaker Verification/Recognition and Speaker Diarization are also worth reading.
-(from 2018 to now, yet I am updating the paper list)
+(from 2018 to now, I am always updating the paper list)
 An overview (strongly recommend): [Spoken Language Recognition: from fundamental to practice](https://ieeexplore.ieee.org/document/6451097)
 ### Acoustic Phonetic:
 #### i-vector: A common baseline GMM-UBM-based approach.
 Out of date but worth reading.